Ad

 Detailed Comparison

-Both Ghost and WordPress have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Ghost appears to have several advantages over WordPress, particularly in popularity, growth and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Ghost wins